Edu4rdSHL/edu4rdshl.github.io/_posts/2025-02-21-from-docker-to-podman-full-migration-to-rootless.md

 ## Volumes data

 Volumes data is stored in `/var/lib/docker/volumes/` for Docker and in `~/.local/share/containers/storage/volumes/` for Podman.
-We can create the same volumes names in Podman so that they are tracked in the database and then copy the data.
+We can create the same volumes names in Podman so that they are tracked in the database and then copy the data, and chown it accordingly.

 {% raw %}
 ```bash